ymniquet/eQuimageLab/docs/source/image.rst

    get_color_space
    get_color_model

-You can make a copy of an :py:class:`Image <equimagelab.equimage.image.Image>` object with the method:
+You can make a copy of an :py:class:`Image <equimage.image.Image>` object with the method:

 .. autosummary::